synyx/kudos/README.md

 1. Install [nvm](https://github.com/nvm-sh/nvm#installing-and-updating) and install the required NodeJS version with `nvm install`
 2. Make sure you run the correct NodeJS version with `nvm use`
-3. Install dependencies with `npm install`
+3. Install dependencies with `pnpm install`
 4. Copy `.env.example` to `.env` and configure database connection: `DATABASE_URL="postgres://kudos:secret@localhost:5432/kudos"`
 5. Start database with `docker compose up -d`
-6. Run database migrations with `npm run db:migrate`
+6. Run database migrations with `pnpm run db:migrate`
-7. Start local dev server with `npm run dev`
+7. Start local dev server with `pnpm run dev`

 The application will be available at `http://localhost:5173`